128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-emergency    Only record log messages with level &quot;emergency&quot; or higher alert        Only record log messages with level &quot;alert&quot; or higher critical     Only record log messages with level &quot;critical&quot; or higher error        Only record log messages with level &quot;error&quot; or higher warning      Only record log messages with level &quot;warning&quot; or higher notice       Only record log messages with level &quot;notice&quot; or higher info         Only record log messages with level &quot;info&quot; or higher debug        Only record log messages with level &quot;debug&quot; or higher
+- emergency: Only record log messages with level &quot;emergency&quot; or higher
+- alert: Only record log messages with level &quot;alert&quot; or higher
+- critical: Only record log messages with level &quot;critical&quot; or higher
+- error: Only record log messages with level &quot;error&quot; or higher
+- warning: Only record log messages with level &quot;warning&quot; or higher
+- notice: Only record log messages with level &quot;notice&quot; or higher
+- info: Only record log messages with level &quot;info&quot; or higher
+- debug: Only record log messages with level &quot;debug&quot; or higher

 ## `configure authority router udp-transform`